Isolyth/Discord-Bot-Endpoint/README.md

 ## Acknowledgments

 This program has sections written by LLM.
 The code has been tested and verified to work (On my machine anyway).
-As always, excercise caution where LLMs are involed and don't rely on this program as your final line of knowing-about-things-happening.
+As always, excercise caution where LLMs are involved and don't rely on this program as your final line of knowing-about-things-happening.